CatMuse/HiNote/README.md

 Next, configure your custom Prompt.
 Here, you can use two fields to obtain the highlighted text and comment content: `{{highlight}}` and `{{Comment}}` .

 Finally, you can use your custom Prompt in the AI button on the highlighted card.
+Or you can input your custom Prompt in the comment input box and directly click the Tab key to trigger the AI service.

 ![AI comment](./doc/ai-comment.jpg)